rrv-12/RAG-CHATBOT/README.md

 - **[Streamlit]**: The core framework for building the interactive web application, offering an intuitive interface for users to upload documents, create embeddings, and interact with the chatbot.

 **Future considerations**

 1.)
-When I was going some research papers, I found out that instead of having a sequential flow of data we can make all preprocessing in parallel.
+When I was going through some research papers, I found out that instead of having a sequential flow of data we can make all preprocessing in parallel.
 This will allow to handle large pdf with many P&L tables.

 2.)
 Implement advanced prompt engineering and few-shot learning techniques to improve response quality.